linkdotnet/LinqSIMDExtensions/README.md

 [![Nuget](https://img.shields.io/nuget/dt/LinkDotNet.LinqSIMDExtensions)](https://www.nuget.org/packages/LinkDotNet.LinqSIMDExtensions/)
 [![GitHub tag](https://img.shields.io/github/v/tag/linkdotnet/LinqSIMDExtensions?include_prereleases&logo=github&style=flat-square)](https://github.com/linkdotnet/LinqSIMDExtensions/releases)

 LinqSIMDExtensions is a high-performance library that combines the power of SIMD (Single Instruction, Multiple Data) and the elegance of LINQ (Language Integrated Query) syntax.
+SIMD uses features like AVX, SSE, NEON, etc. to process multiple data in parallel.
+The performance depends on the hardware and the data type.
+Some extensions like AVX-512 are only available on x86/x64 architectures.

-It leverages the generic math features introduced in .NET 7 to provide a wide range of data type support.
+LinqSIMDExtensions leverages the generic math features introduced in .NET 7 to provide a wide range of data type support.
-With LinkDotNet.LinqSIMDExtensions, you can easily process large datasets in parallel, improving the performance of your applications.
+With LinkDotNet.LinqSIMDExtensions, you can efficiently process large datasets in parallel, improving the performance of your applications.

-It is not recommend to use this library for small datasets as the overhead of the SIMD operations is not worth it.
+Using this library for small datasets is not recommended as the overhead of the SIMD operations is not worth it.

 ## Features
  * Leverage SIMD operations for fast and parallel processing of data